wan230114/vscode-sendToTerminal/README.md

 ---

-### v0.0.1 (20201213)
+### v0.0.1 (2020-12-13)

 **First new version released**
->-[x] Setting is optional: After running the code in `terminal`, whether to set to directly return to the editing window focused on the document.
+> - [x] Setting is optional: After running the code in `terminal`, whether to set to directly return to the editing window focused on the document.
->-[x] Optional setting: Whether to automatically load into the folder where the edited file is located during the initialization of `terminal` during runtime (it is convenient to read files in different levels of folders).
+> - [x] Optional setting: Whether to automatically load into the folder where the edited file is located during the initialization of `terminal` during runtime (it is convenient to read files in different levels of folders).
->-[x] Setting is optional: you can choose whether to save automatically before sending.
-This option is used with `terminal` syntax `load`.
+> - [x] Setting is optional: you can choose whether to save automatically before sending.
+This option is used in conjunction with the `terminal` syntax `load`.
->-[x] Setting is optional: whether to let the cursor automatically switch to the next line after sending, which is convenient and quicker to interact with `File`-->`Terminal`
+> - [x] Setting is optional: whether to let the cursor automatically switch to the next line after sending, which is convenient and quicker to interact with `File`-->`Terminal`.

+### v0.0.2 (2021-02-08)

+**Fix BUG**
+> - [x] Fix the bug that vscode cannot be used normally after updating vscode `January 2021 (version 1.53)`.

+**Function optimization**
+> - [x] When selected, do not automatically jump to the next line.